 The highly variable larvae are often found in people's gardens.

-This species is not reported from Lake County, but this day flier,
+Although not officially reported from Harney County, this day flier,

 April-June, prefering oak woodland and pine-oak woodland in foothills,